MapTilerTom/maptiler-cloud-cli/README.md

 [Credentials](https://cloud.maptiler.com/account/credentials/)
 section of your account administration pages in MapTiler Cloud.

+For more information there is a guide to [Securely signing requests to MapTiler Cloud API](https://documentation.maptiler.com/hc/en-us/articles/4405599315089-Signing-requests-to-Cloud-API).

 Specify it either on the command line or as an environment variable.

 ```shell